strongdm/scim-integrations/README.md

         delete users present in SDM but not in the selected Identity Provider -idp string
         use Google as an IdP
-  -key string
-        pass a credentials key file path to authenticate in the IdP -plan
+  -plan
         do not apply changes just show initial queries -query string